danrabinowitz/omniauth-rails/README.md

 ## Contributing
 PRs are welcome!

+## Credit
+Thanks to [Paul De Goes](https://github.com/pauldegoes) for the idea for this gem.
+He built a similar gem for internal use at LivingSocial.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).